 On leaving Mike’s I took on the job working with Craig Breedlove on the New Land Speed Record Car, under the company name, Spirit of America .
 Shaping panels for the car parachute system.
 My next project was working for Boyd Coddington.
 He took me on to complete the aluminum panels for the Alumacoup Car which included panel making, hood, door and trunk hinge mechanisms.
 After that project, I worked at Vector in Wilmington, Ca. where I worked in the fabrication tooling division producing weld gigs, fixtures and production parts for the Vector W8.
 I enjoyed developing complex projects which included tooling design prints without engineering support.

 My next project was working with Ed Whittle, a dragster builder, building aluminum panels for a mid-sized drag car.
 On completion of the panels, I began a 15 year employment at Sports Car Classics in Torrance California with Garret Hanes restoring original Cobra’s, a one-off Ferrari 500 America and numerous other high end cars.

-I have now opened Kingdom Metal Works in Kentucky in a 40×30 shop complete with metal working tools i.e.: an Excel wheeling machine, Baileigh mobile English wheel, Baileigh PH28-A pneumatic power hammer, planishing hammer, shrinker/stretcher, bead roll, metal brake, metal shear, sheet roll and car lift.
-I have an extensive collection of hand tools for matel shaping including various hammers, dollies and other hand-made tools in an air-conditioned and heated environment.
+In January 2017 I opened Kingdom Metal Works in Kentucky in a 40×30 shop complete with metal working tools i.e.: an Excel wheeling machine, Mittler Bros Bench Top English wheel, Baileigh PH28-A pneumatic power hammer, planishing hammer, shrinker/stretcher, bead roll, metal brake, metal shear, sheet roll and car lift.
+I have an extensive collection of hand tools for metal shaping including various hammers, dollies and other hand-made tools in an air-conditioned and heated environment.
 I specialize in one on one private metal shaping/welding training classes that offer unique metal shaping techniques here at our shop.
 I can also travel to your workshop to help train your crew for customized training sessions using your machinery and the projects in your shop.